xlwings/xlwings-server/docs/clients.md

 - Allows to place buttons on workbooks to run Python code.
 - Runs on Windows, macOS, and Excel on the web.
-- Easy deployment: simply create a single Office Script, which can be used from all workbooks.
+- Easy deployment: a single xlwings Office Script file can be used by multiple workbooks and users.

 **Cons**:

 - No support for custom functions.
 - No support for authentication.
-- Requires Microsoft 365, does not work with the permanent versions of Office like Office 2024.
+- Requires Microsoft 365 with OneDrive/SharePoint, does not work with the permanent versions of Office like Office 2024.
 - Cannot be used in PowerAutomate flows as running Office Scripts via PowerAutomate doesn't support calls the external servers.
+- Does not work without an Internet connection.
+- Does not comply with privacy standards: transmits content to Microsoft.

 ## Google Sheets